ou-cpwo/chi-sird-2026/_posts/2025-12-17-Call-for-participation copy.md

  6. How to put responsibility in design?
 Which methodology works (and in what contexts)?
  7. What does responsible design for tackling gender-based online harm require in practice?

-For more information on topics of interest and how to regiester your interest in participating, please see [(https://ou-cpwo.github.io/chi-sird-2026/cfp/)]
+For more information on topics of interest and how to regiester your interest in participating, please visit:  [https://ou-cpwo.github.io/chi-sird-2026/cfp/](https://ou-cpwo.github.io/chi-sird-2026/cfp/)